-The analysis assumed that facilities would be required to adhere to regulatory standards such as those for solid waste and fire safety.
+The analysis assumed that projects would be required to adhere to regulatory standards such as those for solid waste and fire safety.
 Standard measures and best management practices (BMPs) may be considered for integration as actions to avoid or reduce impacts.
 Geographic/regional variation would likely influence whether facility impacts on public services and utilities rise to the level where mitigation would be required.
 For example, fire risk is highly variable in Washington state, so public safety response would place variable demands on service providers depending on the facility location and associated risks.
 The analysis also included considerations of climate change and its influence with respect to wildfire risk as related to emergency response.
 The identified potential actions to avoid and reduce impacts are specific to impacts identified for public services and utilities, except where crossovers with other resource areas exist.
-In these cases, potential impacts and mitigation are crossreferenced from other PEIS resource reports.
-Additional details regarding public health and safety, including wildfire risk as it informs this analysis, are provided in the Environmental Health and Safety Resource Report (ESA 2024).
+In these cases, potential impacts and mitigation are cross-referenced from other PEIS technical resource reports.
+Additional details regarding public health and safety, including wildfire risk as it informs this analysis, are provided in the Environmental Health and Safety Technical Resource Report.

-2.3 Impact assessment
+2.3 Impact assessment approach

+The PEIS analyzes a time frame of up to 20 years of potential project construction and up to 30 years of potential project operations (totaling up to 50 years into the future).
 The potential impacts on public services and utilities include those from the construction, operation and maintenance, and decommissioning phases of the solar energy facilities analyzed in the PEIS.
 This impact assessment considers if any phase would result in a significantly increased demand for public services (e.g., fire and law enforcement, emergency medical response, schools) such that the capacities of existing service providers would be exceeded.
-The assessment considers whether the solar energy facilities would result in the relocation or prolonged service interruptions of existing utilities or whether any phase of the solar energy facilities would require construction of new or modified utilities.
+The assessment considers whether the solar energy facilities would result in the relocation or prolonged service interruptions of existing utilities or require construction of new or modified utilities.
 The assessment also considers whether structures such as meteorological towers, substations, or generation-tie transmission lines (gen-tie lines) associated with the solar facilities would have the potential to impact aerial firefighting and aerial medical evacuation capabilities.
-Significant impacts would occur if a facility would result in the following: